brittola/memory-game/README.md

 ### What I created on this project 💡
 - A way to randomize cards
 - Game logic
-- Responsive CSS (board and cards previously worked well only on desktop)
+- Responsive CSS (board and cards previously fit only on desktop)
 - Plays count
 - Top Score saved in localStorage